WiIIson/EMGFlow-Python-Package/papers/JOSS/paper.md

 ### Spectral Feature Extraction

 The 15 frequency-domain features characterise power-spectrum shape and distribution.
-Median frequency [@phinyomark_novel_2009] tracks changes in conduction velocity, and is muscle fatigue assessments [@vanboxtel_changes_1983; @lindstrom_emg_1977; @mcmanus_analysis_2020].
+Median frequency [@phinyomark_novel_2009] tracks changes in conduction velocity and is used in muscle fatigue assessments [@vanboxtel_changes_1983; @lindstrom_emg_1977; @mcmanus_analysis_2020].
 Standard measures include spectral centroid, flatness, entropy, and roll-off.
 We also introduce Twitch Ratio, adapted from speech analysis [@eyben_geneva_2016], defined as the ratio of upper- to lower-band energy with a 60 Hz boundary between slow- and fast-twitch muscles fibres [@hegedus_adaptation_2020].

 Spectral features are computed by converting the Step 2 band-limited signal into a PSD.
 To avoid discarding otherwise valid Welch frames due to isolated dropouts, we perform constrained interpolation for micro-gaps <5 samples (≈2.5–5 ms at 1–2 kHz) and leave longer gaps as NaN so affected frames are rejected [@jas_autoreject_2017].
 This limits interpolation bias, which increases with gap size and density [@clifford_quantifying_2005; @munteanu_quantifying_2016].
 We do not apply Steps 3–6 before PSD: rectification is non-linear and distorts spectra [@farina_identification_2013; @mcclelland_inconsistent_2014; @neto_rectification_2010]; artefact-replacement filters can violate stationarity assumptions for FFT-based PSD; and smoothing suppresses high-frequency content.
 We estimate PSD with Welch’s method using Hann windows, 50% overlap, and rejection of segments with remaining invalid samples, and mean averaging of retained spectra to form a long-term spectrum [@welch_psd_1967].